Entwurmen von Katzen

 Indoor cats should be dewormed at least once a year .
 If you do not want to deworm your cat, you can also have the animal's feces regularly tested for worms.
 However, a single sample is usually not informative enough, as it may be that there are no worms in this sample.
 If you decide to have a worm test , it is best to collect feces on three consecutive days and give them to the vet for examination.
 This collective sample provides more reliable information about the actual worm infestation.

 While healthy cats should be dewormed one to four times a year, depending on how much time they spend outside, this is often not enough for animals with a weak immune system .
 Kittens are dewormed for the first time in the fourth week of life , and then they should be dewormed every two weeks .
-Only when they have been separated from their mother for at least two weeks can the treatment be adjusted to a more frequent schedule.
+Only when they have lived away from their mother for at least two weeks can the treatment be adjusted to a more frequent schedule.
 Special treatment also applies to nursing cats .
 Regardless of whether they are outdoor cats or indoor cats, the mother should be dewormed immediately after her kittens have been treated .
 This way the mother and kittens cannot infect each other.

 If your animal is suffering from an immune deficiency due to an illness , it is also advisable to deworm it more frequently .
 This way you avoid the worms putting additional strain on the weakened immune system.
 In this case, even a mild worm infestation could lead to more severe symptoms.
 The same applies to vaccinations .
 Since a worm infestation further weakens the immune system, the vaccination may not work properly.
 So if a vaccination is imminent, deworm your cat beforehand.